Psyop/Cryptomatte/README.md

 ### Cryptomatte Standards Committee ###

-This repo contains code and example files for the Cryptomatte Committee.
+This repo is now transitioning into becoming the release version of the Nuke gizmo and scripts.

-### Specification ###
+### Cryptomatte ###

-This contains the specification for Cryptomatte in RTF format.
+This is an open source release of Psyop's Cryptomatte.
+For users, this contains the a Nuke plugin for extracting mattes from Cryptomatte, some example images.
+For developers, the Nuke plugins implement the standard, and the specification and SIGGRAPH poster are supplied.

 ### Nuke files ###

 The Nuke implementation contains an init.py, cryptomatte_utilities.py which must be in the python path, and two gizmos.

+To install:

+Copy the files in the "nuke" directory of this repo into your .nuke directory.
+It contains python files, a gizmo, and an image.
+If there is already an init.py there, open it in a text editor, and add the contents of this init.py to the end of the current init.py.

+After launching nuke, you should be able to tab-create a cryptomatte gizmo.

+Load the sample images into Nuke, select one of them, and tab-create the gizmo.
+It should show you a 'keyable surface'.
+Use the color knobs, "picker add" to eye-dropper colors on the image to create your mattes.

+For full documentation, see the wiki.

-### Change Log ###
+### Cryptomatte Specification ###

-* 0.1.0: Initial commit of the specification and Nuke gizmos and plugins needed to use it.
-* 0.2.0: Switched to using MurmurHash3 in nuke scripts and example images
-* 0.3.0: Changed the format of the metadata to allow multiple Cryptomattes per image and required the metadata to specify both the hash and conversion method for each of the cryptomatte types in the EXR file.
-Remove one of the two gizmos, updated images and nuke plugins.
+This contains the specification for Cryptomatte in RTF format.
+This describes how Cryptomatte images as structured and contains code examples.